Newsletter Story Ideas (And How to Use Them)

 • Before and after client/customer stories

-• Positive messages received from client/customers
+• Positive messages received from clients/customers

 • A look back to the beginning of your business